 Our \$350 million Line of Credit is guaranteed by substantially all of our subsidiaries and includes a \$50 million sub-facility for the issuance of letters of credit and a \$25 million sub-facility for swingline loans.
 In addition, our Line of Credit may be increased to \$400 million subject to the satisfaction of specified conditions.
-At our option, our Line of Credit (other than swingline loans) bears interest at (1) the alternate base rate, which is defined as the higher of (i) the Federal Funds Rate plus one half of 1% and (ii) the Wachovia Bank, N.A prime rate or (2) the LIBOR rate, plus, in either case, an applicable margin rate of up to 1.5% based on our consolidated leverage ratio.
-The Line of Credit is also subject to facility fees based on applicable rates defined in the agreement and the aggregate commitments, regardless of usage.
+At our option, our Line of Credit (other than swingline loans) bears interest at (1) the alternate base rate, which is defined as the higher of (i) the Federal Funds Rate plus one half of 1.0% and (ii) the Wells Fargo Bank, N.A prime rate or (2) the LIBOR rate, plus, in either case, an applicable margin rate of up to 1.5% based on our consolidated leverage ratio.
+The Line of Credit is also subject to facility fees based on applicable rates defined in the aggregate commitments, regardless of usage.
 Swingline loans bear interest at the alternate base rate plus the applicable margin.
 Our Line of Credit matures on September 3, 2013.
 We are subject to certain covenants and restrictions specified in our Line of Credit, including covenants that require us to maintain a minimum fixed charge coverage ratio and to not exceed a specified consolidated leverage ratio, to comply with laws, and restrict us from paying dividends and making certain other distributions, as specified therein.
 Failure to comply with these covenants would constitute an event of default under our Line of Credit, notwithstanding our ability to meet our debt service obligations.
 Our Line of Credit includes various customary remedies for the lenders following an event of default.

-At March 31, 2010, we had an outstanding principal balance of \$129.0 million on our Line of Credit.
-We also had outstanding letters of credit associated with our professional liability insurance program of \$6.1 million which reduced the amount available on our Line of Credit to \$214.9 million at March 31, 2010.
-At March 31, 2010, we believe we were in compliance, in all material respects, with the financial covenants and other restrictions applicable to us under our Line of Credit.
-Based on our current expectations, we believe we will be in compliance with these covenants throughout 2010.
+At March 31, 2011, we had an outstanding principal balance of \$176.5 million on our Line of Credit.
+We also had outstanding letters of credit associated with our professional liability insurance program of \$5.3 million which reduced the amount available on our Line of Credit to \$168.2 million at March 31, 2011.
+At March 31, 2011, we believe we were in compliance, in all material respects, with the financial covenants and other restrictions applicable to us under our Line of Credit.
+Based on our current expectations, we believe we will be in compliance with these covenants throughout 2011.

 We maintain professional liability insurance policies with third-party insurers, subject to self-insured retention, exclusions and other restrictions.
-We selfinsure our liabilities to pay self-insured retention amounts under our professional liability insurance coverage through a wholly owned captive insurance subsidiary.
+We self-insure our liabilities to pay self-insured retention amounts under our professional liability insurance coverage through a wholly owned captive insurance subsidiary.
 We record liabilities for self-insured amounts and claims incurred but not reported based on an actuarial valuation using historical loss information, claim emergence patterns and various actuarial assumptions.
-Our total liability related to professional liability risks at March 31, 2010 was \$110.4 million.
+Our total liability related to professional liability risks at March 31, 2011 was \$116.1 million, of which \$12.2 million is classified as a current liability within accounts payable and accrued expenses in the Condensed Consolidated Balance Sheets.